weelye/Project_01_CareerCannon/README.md

 streamlit
 numpy
 pandas
+joblib
+gensim
 scikitlearn
+scipy

 ## How to run
-0. Install dependencies
+1. Install dependencies.
+We recommend installing dependencies using conda rather than pip to avoid compiling everything from scratch.
+2. Download raw data from GOOGLE DRIVE LINK
-1. Run through all the jupyter notebooks to generate the models in ML-Logic
+3. Run through all the jupyter notebooks to generate the models in ML-Logic.
-2. Run "streamlit run app.py --client.showSidebarNavigation=false"
+4. Run "run_webapp.sh" to start.
+We recommend running the application using a process manager such as Node.js PM2 or supervisord.